529 savings plan

 The person establishing the account is listed as the owner, receives account statements, and manages the investments.
 Withdrawals will be reported on the owner’s tax return.
 However, anyone can make contributions to the account.

-Starting in 2024, non-parent owned 529s no longer count negatively against students for FAFSA (Free Application for Federal Student Aid) reporting purposes as they once did.
-Parent ownership of the account will still impact financial aid calculations under the FAFSA process, which determines a family’s ability to pay for college before receiving any awards.
-Under FAFSA, parent assets can reduce aid eligibility by a maximum of 5.64% of the account value, while assets owned by nonparent family members (such as grandparents, aunts, uncles, etc.) do not impact the calculation (as of 2024).
+It is important to note that ownership of the account will impact financial aid calculations under the FAFSA process, which determines a family’s ability to pay for college before receiving any awards.
+Under FAFSA, a family is expected to contribute a certain percentage of assets owned by parents, while assets owned by nonparent family members (such as grandparents, aunts, uncles, etc.) do not impact the calculation.
 However, nonparent 529 plans are still considered part of the CSS Profile, which is used by private colleges and universities to award financial aid.
+Click here to calculate your current Expected Family Contribution (EFC) under FAFSA rules.

 8. Can I change the name of the beneficiary on my 529 Plan?